 The bad behaviour of the rich, written by a wealth manager

 Jia Tolentino’s essay about scams, in her book Trick Mirror

 And on the topic of scams, this investigative piece about a US-wide scam on AirBnB

 The cost of leaving an abusive relationship.
 I try and implore everyone I know to read about domestic abuse, because a) it’s a massive, ubiquitous problem (especially in New Zealand), and b) the casual ease of victim-blaming discourse I hear in my everyday life is devastating.

 Maybe I’m not supposed to link this because I’m technically about to go work for an adtech company, but this is a great piece that opines what I’ve always thought: ads are ultimately bullshit.

 And just like that, it’s New Year’s Eve.
 2019 has been such a strange, transitional year for me — a year where it seems like nothing has happened; like I’ve done nothing, achieved nothing.
 I know people will be quick to correct me on this, but acknowledging that that’s how I feel gives me some insight into what I consider success to be, and how I should perhaps work to change those underlying assumptions.

 How was your 2019?
 What were you most proud of?
 What are you looking forward to leaving behind?

-I, for one, am going to soak up as much of the kiwi summer as I possibly can, before departing for winter in Munich in late Jan.
+I, for one, am going to soak up as much of the kiwi summer as I possibly can, before departing for winter in Germany in late Jan.